 - Collections-staff are responsible for collecting past due accounts receivable and work with our collection agency to do so.
 Staff also assists with the Perkins Loan borrowers that are in repayment.

-Important Dates - Fall 2016 - Regular Full Semester
+Important Dates - Spring 2017 - Regular Full Semester

 Important Changes to Refunds